uliw/esbmtk/docs/manual/manual-2.rst

         register=M,
     )

-The ``ConnectionGroup`` definition is equally straightforward, and the following expression will apply the thermohaline downwelling to all species in the ``M.S_b`` group.
+The :py:class:`esbmtk.connections.ConnectionGroup.()` class definition is equally straightforward, and the following expression will apply the thermohaline downwelling to all species in the ``M.S_b`` group.

 .. code:: ipython